Y-debug-sys/AutoTomo-TME/README.md

-# Official Implementation: "AutoTomo: Accurate and Low cost Traffic Estimator Integrating Network Tomography"
+# Official Implementation: "AutoTomo: Learning-Based Traffic Estimator Incorporating Network Tomographyy"

 This is the github repoistory for an accurate and low-cost traffic estimation approach implemented in pytorch.

 ### Paper
-AutoTomo: Accurate and Low cost Traffic Estimator Integrating Network Tomography
+AutoTomo: Learning-Based Traffic Estimator Incorporating Network Tomography

 ## Abstract